-21.10.1 RAVEN Input file
+21.11.1 RAVEN Input file

-21.10.1.1 Files
+21.11.1.1 Files

 MAAP5 requires more than one file to run a simulation.
-This means that, since the <Files> section has to contain all the files required by the external model (MAAP5) to be run, all these files need to be included within this node.
+This means that, since the Files> section has to contain all the files required by the external model (MAAP5) to be run, all these files need to be included within this node.
 This involves not only the input file (.inp) but also the include file, the parameter file, all the files defining the different "PLOTFILs", if any, and the other files which could result useful for the MAAP5 simulation run.

-All the files here mentioned in this section need, then, to be put into the working directory specified by the <workingDir> node into the <RunInfo> block.
+The files mentioned in this section need, then, to be put into the working directory specified by the <workingDir> node into the <RunInfo> block.

-21.10.1.2 Models
+21.11.1.2 Models